awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/040_eksmanagednodegroupswithspot/selecting_instance_types.md

  * of x86_64 Architecture (no ARM instances like A1 or m6g instances for example)
  * Instances that have 4 vCPUs and 16 GB of RAM
  * Instances of current generation (4th gen onwards)
- * Instances that don’t meet the regular expression .*d3en.*, so effectively d3en.
+ * Instances that don’t meet the regular expression .*[in].*, so effectively latest generation Intel instances and improved network throughput instances.
+The main reason to discard those in this workshop is that some of those might not be available (at the time of writing this workshop) on all the regions.
+You can check the availability using instance selector and add them yourselve as an exercise.

 {{% notice warning %}}
 Your workload may have other constraints that you should consider when selecting instance types.
 For example. **t2** and **t3** instance types are [burstable instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/burstable-performance-instances.html) and might not be appropriate for CPU bound workloads that require CPU execution determinism.
 Instances such as m5**a** are [AMD Instances](https://aws.amazon.com/ec2/amd/), if your workload is sensitive to numerical differences (i.e: financial risk calculations, industrial simulations) mixing these instance types might not be appropriate.